UPDATED DECEMBER 2019

 All up, there are about eight different ways you can get to Antarctica, however, as you’re soon bound to discover, not all are realistically feasible for us all.
 Antarctica is an enigmatic destination and expedition to the southernmost continent is usually described as the ‘ultimate journey’ anyone could ever take.
 In decades past, Antarctica was the kind of exclusive adventurous playground only a few lucky people could ever dream of visiting but, these days, the ‘end of the world’ is becoming more and more accessible to even the most ‘average’ of travellers, if such a thing exists.

-Reaching Antarctica is infinitely easier now than during the Heroic Age of Arctic Exploration, the days of intrepid explorers like Robert F Scott, Ernest Shackleton, Australia’s own Douglas Mawson or Norway’s Roald Amundsen.
+Reaching Antarctica is infinitely easier now than during the Heroic Age of Antarctic Exploration, the days of intrepid explorers like Robert F Scott, Ernest Shackleton, Australia’s own Douglas Mawson or Norway’s Roald Amundsen.
 Back then, men gave their lives – often literally – to explore this immensely enticing continent, leaving home for months and even years at a time, in search of glory, fame and the knowledge of exploring utterly uncharted lands and seas.

 Nowadays, most of us just have to save a little and then hop on a plane and/or board an expedition ship, and relish in the incredible highlights Antarctica dishes up in grandiose fashion.
 And while the colossal sacrifices needed to reach and explore Antarctica may be a thing of the past…the incredible rewards remain the same.